Barrister at University Chambers

 Areas of Practice

 He has acted for large, medium, and small businesses of all types, including property developers, franchisees, manufacturers, importers/distributers, record labels, restaurants, software startups, car dealerships, and art dealers.
+He is available to assist in any commercial dispute.

 Corporations and Insolvency Disputes